natekspencer/pylitterbot/README.md

 # pylitterbot

-Python package for controlling Whisker automated robots
+Python package for controlling Whisker automatic robots.

 This is an unofficial API for controlling various Whisker automated robots.
 It currently supports Litter-Robot 3, Litter-Robot 4 and Feeder-Robot.